-The photographic work on the French border landscape by Taillez Maxime makes these thoughts resonate. not only that, it invites us to update our considerations and, in particular, those relating to the transience of borders.
-In Europe, thanks to the schengen Treaty, goods and people residing in the Union have had the oppor tunity to move around with greater ease and freedom.
+The photographic work on the French border landscapes by Maxime Taillez makes these thoughts resonate.
+Not only that, it invites us to update our considerations and, in particular, those relating to the transience of borders.
+In Europe, thanks to the Schengen area, goods and people residing in the Union have had the opportunity to move around with greater ease and freedom.
 And the once separate territories have begun to transform, to be colonized differently for reasons of convenience, under one country’s competitive advantages over another.
 It has always been and will be.

 Prof. steve Bisson